-At Chambers Street were the Burnett Brothers Seedsmen, selling seeds, bulbs and plants, and Weeber & Don, seed merchants and growers.
-Further down in Barclay Street, J.M.
-Thornburn & Co, founded in 1802 sold seeds and bulbs, and seedsmen Stumpp & Walter specialised in flower and vegetable seed.
-At Dey Street were William Elliot & Sons Seedsmen and F.E.M.
-Allister, and at Cortlandt Street was Peter Henderson and Co.
+In Manhattan, Burnett Brothers and Weeber & Don, both seed merchants and growers, were based in Chambers Street.
+In nearby Barclay Street were J.M.
+Thorburn & Co founded in 1802, and Stumpp & Walter who specialised in flower and vegetable seed (and beautiful catalogues).
+Dey Street was home to William Elliot & Sons Seedsmen and the retail premises of Peter Henderson and Co was in Cortlandt Street.

 Peter Henderson wrote articles about gardening for magazines and published his first book explaining how to run a market gardening business Gardening for Profit in 1866.
 Gardening for Pleasure (1875) was aimed at the amateur gardener and explains how to grow flowers, fruit and vegetables.
 Henderson’s catalogues represented a significant part of the company’s marketing strategy, with 750,000 printed every January in the 1880s.

-As well as the flowers and luscious looking vegetables, William Elliott’s catalogue of 1897 reveals an advertisement for Hitchings & Co, suppliers of glasshouses and heating systems for these structures.
+William Elliott’s catalogue of 1897 reveals an advertisement for Hitchings & Co, suppliers of glasshouses and heating systems for these structures – another contributor to the local horticultural industry.
 In the late 19th century Hitchings & Co was based in Mercer Street.
 The New York Botanical Garden records that this company was established in 1844, beginning as a specialist in the manufacture of ventilation and heating systems for greenhouses, and that it began making greenhouse structures in 1888.